 - Though Jesus’ people violently rejected him, God honored him

 - Having served God faithfully, Jesus was raised up to be with him

-That is very significant agreement.
-However, the Qur’an also contradicts the Bible when it denies that:
+Clearly, that is very significant agreement.
+However, the Qur’an also contradicts the Bible by denying that:

 - Jesus is the “Son of God” and is worthy of our worship

 - Jesus is the bearer of God’s ultimate, definitive message for humankind

 - God has ranked Jesus above every other created being

 We might assume that the Qur’an, in calling Jesus the Messiah, views him as savior-king, the biblical meaning of “Messiah.”
 But that’s not the case at all.
 In fact, the Qur’an entirely omits:

 - Humankind’s need of a savior—our absolute lostness without one

 - Jesus’ resurrection and lordship over creation